 Plymouth Philharmonic Choir – Things to know before you go!

-We are always looking for new members but if you are thinking of joining a large choir like ours might you feel a bit daunted.
+We are always looking for new members but if you are thinking of joining a large choir like ours you might feel a bit daunted.
 Anyone is welcome to watch a rehearsal to see what we are all about.
+There is no audition involved.

 All you need to know is below but to speak to someone about membership and other enquiries please contact our Membership Secretary Pat Brodie: firstname.lastname@example.org 01752 330337